ovisb/python-bill-splitter/README.md

 ## Changelog

 24.10.2023
-- Initial github repo creation
+- Initial github repo creation + project structure
+- Taking input from user about the amount of friends he wants to invite
+- Based on the amount of friends, take input for friend names and store them in a dictionary
+- Added unit tests
+- Stage 1 completed

 #### Project status
-in the works
+Completed 1/4 stages

 #### Install steps